Land of Ev: Classic books

 King Evoldo of Ev sold his unnamed Queen and their ten children, Princess Evanna, Prince Evardo, Princess Evedna, Princess Evella, Prince Evington, Princess Evirene, Prince Evring, Prince Evrob, Prince Evroland, and Princess Evrose, to Roquat, the Nome King, whose dominions are underneath Ev, in exchange for a long life.
 Evoldo regretted it and destroyed the life that King Roquat had provided him.
 Believing that Roquat had simply stolen the royal family, the Ozites entered the kingdom on a diplomatic mission to free them.
 When Roquat informs them of the fair deal, they play by his rules, and thanks to Billina, win back the family of Ev and the Nome King's Magic Belt.

 During the time that the family was enslaved, Princess Langwidere, Evoldo's niece, took the throne as regent, but was too vain to do many administrative tasks, and spent most of her time admiring her 30 interchangeable heads.
 She had three wings of the palace demolished in order to direct visitors to the left wing, which is to one's right, but is the only wing left.
-She is relieved to give up the throne to her cousin, King Evardo, the eldest of Evoldo's children.
+She is relieved to give up the throne to her cousin, King Evardo, the eldest of Evoldo's children, so that she may be left to only admire her heads.

-Also in Evna is the factory of Smith and Tinker, who created Tik-Tok and the Giant with the Hammer, the latter to the specifications of King Roquat, the former a unique and prototypical gift to King Evoldo.
+Also, in Evna is the factory of Smith and Tinker, who created Tik-Tok and the Giant with the Hammer, the latter to the specifications of King Roquat, the former a unique and prototypical gift to King Evoldo.
 Tik-Tok reports that Smith drowned in his own painting while Tinker built a ladder to the moon, so they are no longer in Evna.
 Later stories, such as Mr. Tinker in Oz and "Button-Bright and the Knit-Wits of Oz" from Oziana 1987, reveal them alive and well.

 In most subsequent books, visits to Ev are primarily under Ev, and few of its inhabitants or towns are ever seen.
 Known unusual creatures consist only of the Wheelers who claim the Royal Family's Lunch Box Trees and Dinner Pail Trees and defend them through scaring travelers, though they are scrawny and have wheels made of keratin rather than hands or feet.

 The Royal Family of Ev again appears in The Road to Oz, having changed but little from its initial disenchanted appearance.
 The family, without cousin Langwidere, are honored guests at Ozma's birthday party.